codegino/quartz/content/index.md

 ---

-title: Welcome to My Digital Garden
+title: Welcome to my Second Brain
 ---
-Welcome to my public digital brain.
+Welcome to my public digital second brain.

 You can see more info on my [website](https://carlogino.com)